Can fully charging your electric car damage the battery?

 The other thing to consider is that the rate of charge from a rapid charger will tail off once the battery hits 80 percent.
 By the time it nears being full, the rate could be around 3kW – the same as a domestic plug socket.

-How to charge your EV: Conclusion
+How to charge your EV

 We’re not saying you should never fully charge your electric car.
 If you’ve got a long journey ahead of you or you know you won’t have access to a charger at your destination, go ahead and treat yourself to 100 percent juice.
-Worrying about battery health will be the least of your problems if you’re left stranded without charge.

-But staying between 20 percent and 80 percent is the key if you want to preserve your car’s electric range and keep the battery in tip-top condition for longer.
+However, staying between 20 percent and 80 percent is the key if you want to preserve your car’s electric range and keep the battery in tip-top condition for longer.

 ALSO READ: